 provide a written undertaking in respect of security or access to the Commonwealth Premises in the form required by the Commonwealth.

 Note to drafters: For further information on personnel security clearances and types of accreditation, refer to Principles 23, 40 and 73 of the DSPF.
 Facility accreditations will be required for certain Business Impact Levels.
-For information on Business Impact Levels refer to:
+For information on the types of Business Impact Levels, refer to:

 http://drnet/eig/Defence-Security/Security-Risk-Management/Pages/BIL.aspx